HDFGroup/hdf-docker/storage-info/README.md

 ## Ingredients

+* Python 3.8 on Alpine Linux
-* HDF5 v1.10.5
+* HDF5 v1.10.6
-* h5py master branch
+* h5py master branch @ c69fc627c96
+* s3fs Python package
-* A Python program that generates HDF5 dataset storage map for a given HDF5 file either as plain text or JSON.
+* A Python program that generates HDF5 dataset storage maps for a given HDF5 file.

 ## How to Use